houghtos/AWS/README.md

 # S3 MD5/File Uploader for python3

-Uploads single file or all files in a specified directory S3 along with a calculated MD5sum.
+Uploads single file or all files in a specified directory S3 along with calculated MD5sums.

-Required packes:
+## Required packes:

 1. boto3
 2. hashlib